 Rental property owners must follow laws when entering a rental property occupied by renters.
 Even though you own the home, your renters have a right to privacy when they sign a lease and move in.

-Investors can't show up unannounced, so how can they show a property to potential renters when the current renters still live there?
+Investors or property owners can't show up unannounced, so how can that impact showing a property to potential renters when the current renters still live there?

-- Make sure current residents don't plan to renew the lease.
+Make sure current residents don't plan to renew the lease.
 Showing a property to new renters if the current renters don't intend to leave (or aren't subject to an eviction) can violate the law.

 Other Things to Consider

 Keep in mind, showing a rental property while a resident still lives there means you must work around their furniture, belongings, pets, and the condition of the property.
 It can be in poor taste to ask residents to make adjustments to the property or change their lifestyle so you can focus on the next tenants moving into the home.